LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-[Windows-10].md

 ⚠️ **WE STRONGLY ADVISE AGAINST LOCKING THE SERVER TO OLDER VERSIONS.
 IT IS A UNIVERSALLY BAD IDEA.** It _will_ cause issues even _if_ you manage to keep both server and client versions on par!

-If the server (Project Topaz) and the client (Final Fantasy XI) don't share the same version, you'll probably get this error in the topaz_connect.exe log window:
+If the server (Topaz Next) and the client (Final Fantasy XI) don't share the same version, you'll probably get this error in the topaz_connect.exe log window:

 ```
 [Error] lobbyview_parse: Incorrect client version: got 000000xx_x, expected 000000xx_x